jim-at-jibba/monkey-interpreter/notes/lexing.md

 - The lexer only supports ASCII chars instead of the full UNicode range.
 This is to keep it simple.
 - To support Unicode and UTF-8 we would need to change the `ch` to a rune type and change the way we read the next char to handle the multiple byte width
+- We need to be able to skip whitepace as its only used for formatting.
+So languages include a token for newlines.
+We are skipping that